candycode/candycode.github.com/site/portfolio/index.md

 I am expecting to release a 1.0 version sometime in 2016 under an open-source license.

-Since it turns out that quite a few pieces of the _Molekel_ program where extracted and used in other software packages or to write papers without giving any credit, I will not release any intermediate version of the program and/or engine until I make at least a referenceable publication somewhere (_arXiv_ is good enough).

 #Crystal Viewer

 <img src="pics/crystal_viewer/banner.jpg" class="imghover"/>